antoniojht/speech-to-csv/README.md

 To test it, you must add the google credentials to use the speech-to-text tool, and change the path where the csv will be saved.

 The input argument corresponds to the file where the audio is in .wav format.

+Arguments:
+[0] Path to folder containing wav files
+[1] Path to the json containing the google key